cmlonder/blog-source/content/post/go-sonar-integration-using-docker-part-1/index.md

 ---

 ### Overview
-In this series, I'm going to integrate a Go project with Sonar using Docker.
+In this series, we are going to integrate a Go project with Sonar using Docker.
-[Part 1](/post/go-sonar-integration-using-containers-part-1) will be about creating a go application, writing unit tests, and generating code coverage then sending this report to SonarQube.[Part 2 - TBD]() will be about using Sonar to fail pipeline based on the Quality report.
+[Part 1](/post/go-sonar-integration-using-docker-part-1) will be about creating a go application, writing unit tests, and generating code coverage then sending this report to SonarQube.
+[Part 2 - TBD]() will be about using Sonar to fail pipeline based on the Quality report.

 ### 1. Create a Simple Todo App
 Let's first create an empty project and initialize go modules.